Sennevds/homeassistant-air-quality-com/README.md

 - Go to **Configuration** -> **Integrations**.
 - Click on the `+` in the bottom right corner to add a new integration.
-- Search and select the **Pollenprognos** integration form the list.
+- Search and select the **air-quality.com** integration form the list.
 - Follow the instruction on screen to add the sensors.

 [Lovelace card to use with this integration.](https://github.com/isabellaalstrom/lovelace-pollenprognos-card)